Pablo-Ortiz-Lopez/ortizma.com/content/post/garage-remote/index.md

 4. **Current Limiting Resistor**: To ensure the BJT transistor's base received a safe current, I incorporated a current-limiting resistor.
 This is essential because BJTs cannot handle high currents on their base.

+5. **Protection diodes**: GND2 had a voltage approximately 0.2V lower than GND, which necessitated diodes on the BXX signals to prevent negative voltage on IO pins.

 **Design Challenges and Improvements:**

 While I am happy with my design, I did notice a few errors later on:

-- **Voltage Difference**: GND2 had a voltage approximately 0.2V lower than GND, which necessitated diodes on the BXX signals to prevent negative voltage on IO pins.

 - **Pull-Down Placement**: I initially placed pull-down resistors to GND2 behind the diodes, which didn't properly connect the IO pins to ground.
 For ideal operation, they should be placed after the diodes, directly to GND.